longbridgeapp/rust-i18n/README.md

 - Codegen on compile time for includes translations into binary.
 - Global `t!` macro for loading localized text in everywhere.
 - Use YAML for mapping localized text, and support mutiple YAML files merging.
+- Command lint tool for checking and extract untranslated texts into YAML files.

 ## Installation

+Rust I18n also provided a `i18n` command line tool help you process translations.

 ```bash
 $ cargo install rust-i18n